a4lamber/SQL/README.md

 # README
 ---
->This is my journey for learning data science and more in computer science.
+>This is my journey for learning data science and computer science.

 # Overview